Miner113/grms/README.md

 - Token Tags CC, a Komodo Custom Contract enabling amendable data logs attached to existing Tokens

 ## Installation
-In order to run any of Vleppo's Komodo-based blockchains as a full node, you must build the Alysides daemon and launch the specified blockchain through it.
+In order to run any of GRMS Komodo-based blockchains as a full node, you must build the GRMS daemon and launch the specified blockchain through it.
-If you wish to run a production-grade Vleppo blockchain, make sure you are running it from the 'main' branch of this repository in order to avoid syncing issues.
+If you wish to run a production-grade GRMS blockchain, make sure you are running it from the 'grms' branch of this repository in order to avoid syncing issues.

 #### Dependencies
 ```shell